finos/jupyterlab_templates/README.md

 ```

 ## Templates for libraries
-If you have tutorials or guides you'd like to install for users, simply copy them into your jupyter data folder inside the `notebook_templates` directory, e.g. `/usr/local/share/jupyter/notebook_templates/bqplot` for `bqplot`.
+The extension will search *subdirectories* of each parent directory specified in `template_dirs` for templates.

-Templates will be looked for in a subdirectory of one of the `template_dirs` specified above.
+The `notebook_templates` directory under the jupyter data folder is one of the default parent directory.
+Thus, if you have tutorials or guides you'd like to install for users, simply copy them into your jupyter data folder inside the `notebook_templates` directory, e.g. `/usr/local/share/jupyter/notebook_templates/bqplot` for `bqplot`.

 ### Flags
-- `template_dirs`: a list of directories. all `.ipynb` files in these directories will be listed as templates
+- `template_dirs`: a list of absolute directory paths.
+All `.ipynb` files in any *subdirectories* of these paths will be listed as templates
 - `include_default`: include the default Sample template (default True)
 - `include_core_paths`: include jupyter core paths (see: jupyter --paths) (default True)